Marklogic-retired/marklogic-data-hub/_pages/harmonize/mapping.md

 permalink: /harmonize/mapping/
 ---

+# Using Model-to-Model Mapping

-Use a model-to-model mapping to quickly and easily define how to harmonize source data to produce entity instances, without writing any code.
-See the following topics for details:
+Use a model-to-model mapping to quickly and easily define how to harmonize source data to produce entity instances without writing any code.
 * [What is Model-to-Model Mapping?](#what-is-model-to-model-mapping?)
 * [Creating a Mapping](#creating-a-mapping)
 * [Changing the Mapping Source Document](#changing-the-mapping-source-document)